mazennashraff1/VirtuManager/README.md

 # VirtuManager

 **VirtuManager** is a Python-based graphical application designed to help users easily create and manage virtual disks and virtual machines.
-The tool provides system validation checks for CPU, RAM, and disk space before creating a virtual machine, ensuring optimal configuration.
+The tool provides system validation checks for CPU, RAM, and disk space before making a virtual machine, ensuring optimal configuration.

 This project is the first phase of a broader virtualization and container management tool.